 Pan-seared salmon is the ideal healthy weeknight meal.
-It takes hardly any time (10 minutes max), and in just five simple steps, you end up with a perfectly seasoned fillet with deliciously crispy skin.
+It takes hardly any time (10 minutes max), and in just five simple steps, you end up with a perfectly seasoned, buttery fillet with deliciously crispy skin.

-What you’ll need: a medium-size skillet, olive oil, butter, a salmon fillet (about six ounces should work for one person), salt, and pepper.
-Lemon slices are a nice touch for garnish but not needed.
+What you’ll need: a medium-size skillet, olive oil, butter, a salmon fillet (about 6 ounces should work for one person), salt, and pepper.
+Lemon slices or chopped fresh herbs are a nice touch, but there’s no need.

-Add about 1 teaspoon olive oil to a heavy skillet over medium-high heat so there’s a thin coating of oil over the entire surface.
-Heat for 3 minutes.
-Add about 1 tablespoon of butter and let it melt.
+Add about 1 teaspoon olive oil to a heavy skillet, then swirl the pan so there’s a thin coating of oil over the entire surface.
+Turn the heat to medium-high.
+Heat for 3 minutes or just until the oil starts to shimmer and pale wisps of smoke rise.
+Add about 1 tablespoon butter and let it melt.